chrissy613/README_Generator/README.md

 ## Tests

- You can test this application by running "node index.js" and create your own README.md file.
+ You can test this application by running "node index.js" and creating your own README.md file.

 ## My GitHub Profile